 I wouldn’t want to lose one of my best customers either, but that doesn’t mean the customer, even if he or she is the company’s best customer, has the right to abuse employees.
 So, you may not fire the customer, but it surely warrants a discussion.
 If leadership won’t stand up for or support employees, you can’t expect the employees to stay motivated and be at the top of their game when it comes to taking care of customers – especially the abusive type.

 The concept I call The Employee Golden Rule is to treat employees the way you want the customer treated.
 This is about congruency.
 A boss (manager or leader) can’t be abusive to employees and then tell them to go out and be nice to customers.
 The concept of the customer abusing employees is a twist on the Employee Golden Rule.
 Leadership must defend their culture and stand up to customers that are abusive to employees.
-If they don’t, it sends a number of bad messages:

 It won’t take long for the employees to lose their motivation, which could cause them to lack the drive to give their best effort in every customer situation.